davidmerfield/randomColor/README.md

 # Random Color

 For generating attractive colors with an element of randomness.
-Here's a basic example:
+Here's an example:

 >  randomColor()
    \> '#F7A7D9'